alphaaurigae/DataNameSorcery/Readme.md

 # DataNameSorcery

->... reverse DNS scanner.
+> ... reverse DNS scanner.
--Output as default console, json and xml.
+- Output as default console, json and xml.

--Domain names, ipv4 and ipv6 as input.
+- Domain names, ipv4 and ipv6 as input.

 > Still here?
 Continue if youre mindlessly brave or the like but no warranty given ...